sagearbor/clinical-trial-pvalue-explorer/README.md

 3. Click "Get AI Estimate for N and Cohen's d".
 The application will contact the FastAPI backend, which in turn queries the Gemini API.
     * The AI-estimated Total N and Cohen's d will populate the input fields.
     * A snippet of the text processed by the AI will be shown in an expander.
+    * Any references the AI identifies will be listed in a "References" section.
 4. Adjust the "Total Number of Participants (N)" and "Expected Cohen's d" using the input fields or sliders.
 5. The "Calculated P-Value" will update automatically based on your adjustments.
     * The tool will also indicate if the p-value is typically considered statistically significant (< 0.05).